 Failure to SORN a vehicle with the Driver and Vehicle Licensing Agency (DVLA), could result in a fine and other penalties for being uninsured or untaxed.

-There are many reasons why you might want to SORN a car.
+There are many reasons why you might want to declare SORN on a car.
 For instance, you may have bought a classic car and wish to restore it in your garage, on your driveway or on private land.
 Or you might be going away for a long period of time, but don't want to sell your car.

 Here are some other reasons: